-Trade accounts receivable includes amounts billed and currently due from customers and represents our unconditional rights to consideration arising from our performance under contracts with customers.
+Trade accounts receivable includes amounts billed and currently due from customers and represents our unconditional rights to consideration arising from our performance under our customer contracts.
 Trade accounts receivable also includes amounts due from customers under our leasing arrangements.
 We make ongoing estimates relating to the collectibility of our accounts receivable and maintain an allowance for estimated losses resulting from the inability of our customers to make required payments.
 In determining the amount of the allowance, we consider historical levels of credit losses and make judgments about the creditworthiness of our customers based on ongoing credit evaluations.
 Past-due trade accounts receivable balances are written off when our internal collection efforts have been unsuccessful.
+Bad debt expense related to our trade accounts receivable and contract assets is included in Selling, general and administrative expenses in our Condensed Consolidated Statements of Operations.